Loop Example: Rectangles

 Alternatively, we could use the loop not to calculate the sum of the products, but to write the individual products (rectangle areas) into a result file.

-Both for speed, but also to better be able to work with the results, we use buffer mode, and save the products to a file areas.
+Both for speed, but also to better be able to work with the results, we use buffer mode, and save the products to a file areas (Hypatia's messages are omitted here).

 ? @data = (rectangles)